 When I navigate a client’s sense- and meaning-making, I’m ensuring the intrinsic motivating mode and the desired goal of what the player shall experience and feel are intact.
 Simply put, I’m keeping an eye on the continuity and consistency of how the narrative principles of logic, time, and space connect into a comprehensive network.

-Our sense-and meaning-making assimilates causal patterns provided by the static story structures and blueprint of the Hero’s Journey in the fast-paced industry.
-The causal patterns I refer to are the conflicts (contrasts) and turning-points associated with the dramatic story structure (see Putting into play on pacing).
+Our sense and meaning-making assimilate causal patterns provided by the static story structures and blueprint of the Hero’s Journey in the fast-paced industry.
+The causal patterns I refer to are the conflicts (contrasts) and turning points associated with the dramatic story structure (see Putting into play on pacing).
 We conceive control from the familiarity with the narrative pattern constituting how the workflows and roles are organized.
 This explains why we like to know that someone who works with the narrative does what they are expected to do and vice versa.
 Control also makes us maintain conventions concerning the narrative and the game because we get used to them.

 Simply expressed, control explains how cognitive forces dynamically turn unfamiliar elements into familiar concepts, opening up for creators to surprise.